The words of a horror-stricken father who had just accidentally shot his 9 year old daughter.

 But… if you’re going to teach someone else about firearm safety, be it child or adult, you MUST follow the rules of safety yourself!

-(You might also like “Avoiding Accidents – Tips When Concealed Carrying“)
+Related Post: “Avoiding Accidents – Tips When Concealed Carrying“

 The father chose to ignore two very important rules of firearm safety…